-The list below provides 6 tips to help organize your thoughts.
+The list below provides 6 tips to help you organize thoughts.
 My hope is that these tips will provide some relief for the barrage of thoughts that come from our fast-paced lives.
 Clutter is clutter, whether it comes in the form of things in our homes, or the thoughts in our brains.
 We need to purge clutter from our brains, just like we purge clutter from our homes.

-- Document your thoughts – This seems like a simple idea and it is.
+- Document all thoughts – This seems like a simple idea and it is.
 There are times when we have ideas, or thoughts about a multitude of things.
 If you don’t get those things out of your head and documented in some way, you’re in danger of forgetting them, or becoming overwhelmed.
 Use the medium that works best for you such as – pen & paper, text message, voice message, phone app, etc.

-- Prioritize your thoughts – Due dates and deadlines are priorities based on importance and urgency.
+- Prioritize thoughts – Due dates and deadlines are priorities based on importance and urgency.
 Many times, due dates and deadlines determine our priorities.
 Other times, our troubles cause us to worry, and those thoughts become our priority.
 Taking an action on those worrisome thoughts, however small it may be, can possibly reduce the stress, so you can purposefully re-prioritize the thought for another time.